Powered by RND

 Om Future Learning Design Podcast

 We are stuck in an old paradigm, with institutional structures that were built for a world that no longer exists.
 Within education, passionate entrepreneurs & committed citizens are no longer waiting for these broken formal institutions to be reformed.
 All over the world, they're designing & building their own local responses with relationships at their core.
 These are the education ecosystems that our young people need and out of which new institutions will emerge.
-This podcast is an inquiry into these fundamental changes and an invitation to join the movement to help drive positive change.
+This podcast is an inquiry into these fundamental changes and an invitation to join the movement to help nurture positive change.

 Podcast-websted